 The Monastery (Al Deir)

-If you have the energy and the commitment to climb the steps, then The Monastery is a must-see.
-Unfortunately, we chose not to make the journey and I do slightly regret it, so if you can – it’s highly recommended!
+If you have the energy and the commitment to climb the 800 steps, then The Monastery is a must-see.
+Unfortunately, we chose not to make the journey and I do slightly regret it.

-So that’s my complete guide to all of the must-see sites in Petra, Jordan.
+So that’s my summary of the must see sites to visit in Petra.
 I hope it has proved useful and given you some guidance to visiting Petra ahead of your trip.